A short play in three acts exploring the stresses of the new reality, and how some of us are better equipped than others to deal with it.

 It is a city in the time of social isolation, and life is different now that food arrives at your door.
 Meet DANNY, the food deliverer, generally confounded by nature; AMY, mother of 5-year-old twins, who might be more than a little stir crazy; MR. SANTINE, the 99-year-old, old-school Pittsburgh ex-mobster … allegedly; and MEGAN, home, alone, in her second-floor apartment, for far too long.

-Written during and reflecting the uncertanty and hope instilled by the 2020 pandemic, it is Joseph Hayes' first play written specifically to be performed either for a live audience and as a streaming production.
+Written during and reflecting the uncertanty and hope instilled by the 2020 pandemic, it is Joseph Hayes' first play written specifically to be performed either for a live audience or as a streaming production.
+Or, as you'll see, both.